z0on/GO_MWU/README.md

 		(go.obo, http://www.geneontology.org/GO.downloads.ontology.shtml)
 	- table of GO annotations for your sequences: two-column (gene id - GO terms), tab-delimited, one line per gene, multiple GO terms separated by semicolon.
 		If you have multiple lines per gene, use nrify_GOtable.pl to merge them.
+Do NOT include genes without GO annotations.
 	- table of measure of interest for your sequences: two columns of comma-separated
 		values: gene id, continuous measure of change such as log(fold-change).
 To perform standard GO enrichment analysis based on Fisher's exact test, use binary measure (1 or 0, i.e., either sgnificant or not).
 To analyze modules derived from WGCNA, specify 0 for genes not included in the module and the kME value (number between 0 and 1, module membership score) for genes included in the module.